 In connection with the CABEA, the District will transfer property taxes, net of fees, derived from the operations mill levy, together with specific ownership taxes, to the CAB to pay for operations and maintenance expenditures.
-The District will also transfer property taxes, net of fees, derived from the debt service mill levy, together with specific ownership taxes, to the CAB to pay for the principal and interest on bonds issued by the CAB in 2015 and refunded in 2020, pursuant to a certain Pledge Agreement between the District and the CAB.
+The District will also transfer property taxes, net of fees, derived from the debt service mill levy, together with specific ownership taxes, to the CAB to currently pay for the principal and interest on bonds issued by the CAB in 2017, pursuant to a certain Pledge Agreement between the District and the CAB.